Train tickets in Slovenia

 - Language: Slovenian (Hungarian and Italian in certain areas)

-Tucked between the Alps and the Adriatic, tiny Slovenia punches way above its weight in the tourism stakes.
-Italianate flair and Slavic style meld in a territory which boasts fabulous mountain scenery, barren limestone landscapes and a rich cultural history.
-Slovenia has come a long way since it seceded from Yugoslavia in 1991 – the same day as Croatia, though Slovenia happily avoided the worst of the violence and conflict which embroiled the rest of former Yugoslavia in the 1990s.
+Tucked between the Alps and the Adriatic Sea, tiny Slovenia punches way above its weight in the tourism stakes.
+Italianate flair and Slavic style come together in a country that boasts fabulous mountain scenery, barren limestone landscapes and a rich cultural history, making train travel in Slovenia a joy.

-The real draw in Slovenia are the country’s wonderful rural landscapes.
-But make time too for the cities.
+Slovenia’s real draw is its wonderful rural landscapes.
+But make time for its cities too.
 Three towns not to miss are the capital Ljubljana, the historic city of Ptuj in eastern Slovenia and picture-perfect Piran on the coast.